 Which Is Better?

-Focus on getting the maximum advance with the lowest factoring rate (see our Dollar Cost Calculator).
+Focus on getting the maximum advance with the lowest factoring rate (use our Dollar Cost Calculator).
 This will provide you with the most cash for the lowest cost.

 If competing factor companies are offering the same rates, but one offers non-recourse, go for the extra protection.